cdalessio/responsiveTables/README.md

 * Creates a drop-down out of first row cells (ideally, your thead th's), allowing a user to change which columns display.
 * Works with or without a TH per row.
 * Mouse click/drag "swipe"
-* Sizes to initial viewport.
+* Initial touch event support (should work, but not thoroughly tested)
+* Responsive/adaptive, tailoring number of displayed columns to available space
 * End-of-range highlighting when click/dragging

 This is very much still in-progress.